 I have more and more parents say that their children from baby on up are not sleeping at night.
 Do you have any webinars that may be coming up or other information?
 I would be willing to buy books or whatever, but I’m checking with you first!

 I see the no-sleeping trend as well!
-We have plans for a sleep webinar but not target date yet.
-So for now, here is what I have to offer:
+We have a webinar titled Sleep and the Developing Brain by Lori Benson Adams if you’re interested.
+In addition, here is what I have to offer: